Community Development Block Grant – Mitigation

 high-impact activities to mitigate disaster risks and reduce future losses,

 while simultaneously transforming state and local planning efforts.
+To see the MIT Federal Register notice, click here.
 The following OCD program(s) are funded by CDBG-MIT allocations:

 Louisiana Watershed Initiative